Arbon, Idaho

 Arbon is an unincorporated community in Power County, Idaho, United States.

+Description

-Arbon is 25 mi northwest of Malad City.
+The community is 25 mi northwest of Malad City.
 Arbon has a post office with ZIP code 83212.

 The first settlement at Arbon was made in 1893.
 The community has the name of George Arbon, a pioneer settler.

+The first Arbon school was a 20 ft by 36 ft log cabin built in section 12 of Township 11 South, Range 33, East Boise Meridian, on land donated by Lorenzo Bailey.
+The schoolhouse also functioned as a church and a place for community events.
+Classes commenced on October 13, 1902.

+Demographics

-Arbon's population was 100 in 1909, and 10 in 1960.
+Arbon's population was 100 in 1909, 340 in 1925, 55 in 1940, and 10 in 1960.

 Climate

 According to the Köppen Climate Classification system, Arbon has a semi-arid climate, abbreviated "BSk" on climate maps.